allinbits/interchain-security/docs/docs/adrs/adr-017-allowing-inactive-validators.md

 ## References

-* [Security Aggregation](./adr-016-securityaggregation.md) has similar concerns where the staking validator set will differ from the consensus validator set
+* Note: Security Aggregation concepts have similar concerns where the staking validator set differs from the consensus validator set